841723/portfolio/src/content/writeups/environment.md

 }
 ```

+## User Exploitation

-We can see that environment called `preprod` logs in as user with ID 1 without needing a password.
-We can use this to our advantage.
+We can see that environment called `preprod` allows logging in as user with ID 1 without needing a password.

 ```bash
 POST /login?--env=preprod HTTP/1.1